 - x1: This offers only a single PCIe lane.
 It is suitable for weaker and smaller cards like WiFi or sound cards.

-- x16: This is the largest slot found on the motherboard and also the most confusing to understand:
+- x16: This is the largest slot found on a motherboard and also the most confusing to understand.
+More on this below.